 - All non-deleted Proxy Printers are listed alphabetically by default.
 A different selection and sorting can be entered: see Figure 4.62, "Admin Web App: Proxy Printer Select and Sort" [117]. - The list can be traversed by tapping one of the buttons at the pager at the top or bottom of the page. - An entry is displayed for each Proxy Printer, with several identifying and usage data.
 Two sample items are show above (not all data apply).
 Possible items are, from top to bottom: - The Proxy Printer status (at the top right corner). - The display name (alias) of the printer as shown to the user. - An inline pagometer Pie-Chart followed by the CUPS printer name, URI and PPD driver name. - The red color in the chart represents the number of pages printed.
 The orange color represents the number of printed sheets. - A double-click on the CUPS printer name downloads a text file with detailed printer properties, and is used by SavaPage developers and administrators to debug PPD to IPP mapping issues. - The PPD Extension File configured in the Proxy Printer Edit Dialog is shown in green: a double-click on its name will download the PPDE file.
-See Appendix K, PPD Extensions [342] and Appendix L, IPP Extensions [356]. - A double-click on the PPD driver name downloads the CUPS PPD file. - If Printer SNMP is enabled, the toner and status information.
-Click on the icon at the most right to refresh this information.
-If the printer is marked as not present, this information is not shown. - The Printer Groups this Proxy Printer is member of. - An inline Line-Graph showing the day pagometers of the printed pages over the last 30 days. - An optional red colored "Configuration needed" tag, to remind you to configure at least one (1) of the printer's Media Sources.
-If the printer is marked as not present, configuration information is not shown.
-If marked as disabled, configuration information is colored in orange. - The period in which activity was accumulated on the pagometer. - The pagometer of the Proxy Printer including the number of jobs, sheets and bytes printed.

-- Tap the Edit button to edit the entry.
+See Appendix K, PPD Extensions [341] and Appendix L, IPP Extensions [355]. - A double-click on the PPD driver name downloads the CUPS PPD file. - When Printer SNMP is enabled, the toner and status information.
+Click on the icon at the most right to refresh this information. - The Printer Groups this Proxy Printer is member of. - An inline Line-Graph showing the day pagometers of the printed pages over the last 30 days. - An optional red colored "Configuration needed" tag, to remind you to configure at least one (1) of the printer's Media Sources. - The period in which activity was accumulated on the pagometer. - The pagometer of the Proxy Printer including the number of jobs, sheets and bytes printed. - Tap the Edit button to edit the entry.
 Proxy Printers which are present in CUPS can be edited: see Figure 4.63, "Admin Web App: Proxy Printer Edit Identity" [118].
-Proxy Printers that are not present in CUPS can also be deleted or renamed: see Figure 4.70, "Admin Web App: Proxy Printer Rename" [123] - The Log button brings you to the list of documents printed to the Proxy Printer.
-See Figure 4.137, "Admin Web App: Document List" [171] - The Home button is shown under the same condition as the CUPS button.
+Proxy Printers which are not present in CUPS can also be deleted or renamed: see Figure 4.70, "Admin Web App: Proxy Printer Rename" [123]

+- The Log button brings you to the list of documents printed to the Proxy Printer.
+See Figure 4.137, "Admin Web App: Document List" [170] - The Home button is shown under the same condition as the CUPS button.
 Click to open the CUPS Administration web page for the printer in a new browser tab.